iz-s33/vuw-portfolio/README.md

 ## Coursework Collection
 This repository contains my coursework and projects completed as part of my Data Science degree at Victoria University of Wellington.
-It includes assignments, research projects, and scripts across various topics such as data visualization, statistical analysis, and machine learning.
+It includes assignments, research projects, and scripts across various topics such as data visualisation, statistical analysis, and machine learning.

 ## Contents
 - `Coursework` - Assignments from various courses.